johnson056029/nycuPPproj/README.md

 This is a copied repository for education purpose.
 For the original repository, refer to the source as follows: https://github.com/KorfLab/StochHMM

+The original README context by Korflab is as follows( starting from Introduction section ) Here, as an project for parallelizing the viterbi process, the file src/viterbi.cpp is primarily modified to implement SIMD parallelization.

 #Introduction